How Will Jesus Return in the Last Days: 2 Ways

 Let’s read a passage of words in a book, so that we can understand more clearly.
 It says, “When you see Jesus descend from the heaven upon a white cloud with your own eyes, this will be the public appearance of the Sun of righteousness.
 Perhaps that will be a time of great excitement for you, yet you should know that the time when you witness Jesus descend from the heaven is also the time when you go down to hell to be punished.
-It will herald the end of God’s management plan, and will be when God rewards the good and punishes the wicked.
+That will be the time of the end of God’s management plan and it will be when God rewards the good and punishes the wicked.
 For the judgment of God will have ended before man sees signs, when there is only the expression of truth.
 Those who accept the truth and do not seek signs, and thus have been purified, shall have returned before the throne of God and entered the Creator’s embrace.
-Only those who persist in the belief that ‘The Jesus who does not ride upon a white cloud is a false Christ’ shall be subjected to everlasting punishment, for they only believe in the Jesus who exhibits signs, but do not acknowledge the Jesus who proclaims severe judgment and releases the true way of life.
-And so it can only be that Jesus deals with them when He openly returns upon a white cloud” (“When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth”).
+Only those who persist in the belief that ‘The Jesus who does not ride upon a white cloud is a false Christ’ shall be subjected to everlasting punishment, for they only believe in the Jesus who exhibits signs, but do not acknowledge the Jesus who proclaims severe judgment and releases the true way and life.
+And so it can only be that Jesus deals with them when He openly returns upon a white cloud” (“By the Time You Behold the Spiritual Body of Jesus, God Will Have Made Heaven and Earth Anew”).
 From this passage we recognize that, those who stubbornly cling to the belief that the Lord Jesus will come upon a white cloud but refuse to investigate His secret work will leave themselves a lifetime of regret, because they are too stubborn, too conceited, and too arrogant!
 It’s just like the Pharisees who longed for the arrival of the Messiah, but stubbornly held on to their own notions and imaginings in delimiting the Lord Jesus.
 They believed that the Lord Jesus could not possibly be God because He was not called Messiah, and that the Lord Jesus was not the Messiah because He was not born in a palace.
 Their arrogance and ignorance, self-importance and conceit impelled them to nail the Lord Jesus to the cross, which led to them losing the salvation of God and the entire Jewish people suffering the unprecedented pain of national subjugation.
 The Bible says, “O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are His judgments, and His ways past finding out!
 For who has known the mind of the Lord? or who has been His counselor?”
 (Romans 11:33–34).
 We are just insignificant little creatures, so how could we fathom God’s wondrousness and wisdom?
 And how could we arbitrarily delimit how God should work in the last days?

 I read a passage in a book of truth, which is very helpful for us seeking God’s appearance and welcoming His second coming.
 The book says, “Since we are searching for the footprints of God, it behooves us to search for, for the words of God, for His utterances—because wherever there are new words spoken by God, the voice of God is there, and wherever there are the footsteps of God, God’s deeds are there.
 Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist” (“The Appearance of God Has Ushered in a New Age”).
 The Lord Jesus also said, “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me” (Revelation 3:20).
 “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 These words tell us that God’s sheep listen to God’s voice, and that wise virgins will take heed to listen to the Lord’s voice.
 In the last days, when we hear that someone is preaching that the Lord has returned and that He is expressing the truth, this is the returned Lord knocking on our door.
 At this time, we should waste no time in letting go of our conceptions and imaginings, going out to meet the Lord, and searching for the words of the Holy Spirit to the churches, for only then will we have the chance to welcome the Lord’s second coming, follow His footsteps, and be raptured to before His throne to attend the wedding feast of the Lamb.